microsoft/jmeter-performance-analyzer-devops-extension/overview.md

 `JMeter Folder Name`: In case you modify the JMeter Download URL, to some other version then this variable also needs to change.
 This is the folder name of the JMeter binary file post extraction/unzip.

+`JMeter Custom Unzipped Folder Name`: In case you wish to unzip the Jmeter binary to a custom folder, you can update the path name here.
+This is different from the above step.
+Change in the variable `jmeterFolderName` is required only if in case you modify the Jmeter URL.
+The above variable is the value of folder name present inside the zip/.tgz file.
+To modify once you have downloaded the Jmeter binary, please use this variable for update.

 `JMeter Log Folder Name`: This is the name of Log folder that is created as a result of test run.
-This is defaulted to `CurrentLog`.
+This is defaulted to `CurrentLog_$(System.StageName)`.
 This is one of the artifacts that is later published as well.

 `JMeter Report Folder Name"`: This is the name of Result folder that is created as a result of test run.
-This is defaulted to `CurrentLog`.
+This is defaulted to `CurrentReport_$(System.StageName)`.
 This is one of the artifacts that is later published as well.

 `Telemetry Data Collection`: This flag enables the task to send telemetry data for improving the product over time.
 The task does not log any personal information.
 The task logs runs and errors for developers to analyze and provide a better version of the task.
 Turning this off would not allow the task to send logs to Microsoft.